enzodjabali/iOSMB-Client/README.md

 ## Requirements

-- A device with the [WebMessage tweak](https://github.com/sgtaziz/WebMessage-Tweak) installed
+- An iOS device with iOSMB Server installed
 - Node.js and npm/yarn installed for development
 - Your device and computer must be on the same network (or use port forwarding/VPN)